Four Seasons Resort Oahu at Ko Olina Review & How to Book VIP

 Resort Room

 Resort rooms offer a quiet retreat with tropical sunrise views over Mount Kaala, the highest point on the island.
-These rooms have one king bed with space for one rollaway bed or crib, a full marble bathroom, a private balcony with seating for two, and a refrigerated bar.
+These rooms have one king bed with space for one rollaway bed or crib, a private balcony with seating for two.
+A Club version of this room is available.

-Some resort rooms can overlook Aulani which some of our guests do not prefer.
-I recommend starting at Deluxe Garden.
+Some resort rooms overlook Aulani, which some of our guests prefer not to have.
+If this sounds like you, I recommend starting at Deluxe Garden.

 Deluxe Garden Room